simonhuwiler/brokJSON_js/README.md

 # BrokJSON
 Ever struggled with huge GeoJSON-Files?
 BrokJSON is your space-saving alternative!
-It is based on the same logic as GeoJSON but reduces redundancy.
-Convert freely between GeoJSON and BrokJSON **withouth losing any data**.
+Depending on your data you can save up to 80%. **Withouth losing any data!** Why?
+Because it uses the same ideas as GeoJSON.

-The idea behind BrokJSON: **RAM is mightier than the bandwidth**.
-Reduce the filesize of your data and convert on runtime to GeoJSON.
+The idea behind BrokJSON: **RAM is mightier than the bandwidth** - download the small BrokJSON and convert it on runtime to GeoJSON than loading a huge GeoJSON.

 ## Example
 This **GeoJSON** with just two Points...